Stigmatizing and Ableist Language: Alternatives and Best Practices

 Instead of “Dirty,” use:

-For toxicology screen results: tested positive
+For toxicology results:

 When referring to an individual: